kirschbaum-development/commentions/README.md

 ## TODO

-- [ ] Improve keyboard shortcuts in editor and mentions
 - [ ] Dark mode support
-- [ ] Use morph maps when registered
+- [ ] More examples on how to integrate in other Filament parts